Israeli medics say 3 killed in stabbing attack near Tel Aviv

 Under informal arrangements known as the status quo, Jews are allowed to visit the site but not pray there.
 In recent years, they have visited in ever-increasing numbers with police escorts and many have discreetly prayed, angering the Palestinians as well as neighboring Jordan, which is the custodian of the site.
 The Palestinians have long feared that Israel plans to eventually take over the site or partition it.

-Israel says it is committed to maintaining the status quo, and accuses the Islamic militant group Hamas of inciting the recent violence.
+Israel says it is committed to maintaining the status quo, and accuses Hamas of inciting the recent violence.

+Israel and Hamas fought an 11-day war a year ago, fueled in large part by similar unrest in Jerusalem.